Table of contents

 • Consider your surroundings, for example checking what can be seen behind you (forgetting to check information on a whiteboard or noticeboard is an easy mistake).

-MoJ Policy and guidance
+MoJ guidance

 Official and Official-Sensitive Information